 Late March on the East End still feels quiet, but buds and early growth are about to steal your attention.
 That makes it a useful week to walk the property with fresh eyes before schedules tighten.
 You do not need to name every problem.
 You only need enough detail to describe what you see when you call.
-This walk matches how we think about work in the field: pruning for structure and clearance, hedge trimming for lines and density, plant health care when the whole plant looks off, stump grinding when the lawn still fights a leftover trunk, cabling and bracing when a union worries you, and tree removals when risk clearly outweighs keeping the tree.
+This walk matches how we think about work in the field: pruning for structure and clearance, hedge trimming for lines and density, plant health care when the whole plant looks off, stump grinding when the lawn still fights a leftover trunk, cabling and bracing when a fork worries you, and tree removals when a tree no longer fits the property.

 Start where people actually walk